 Yes.
 Unlike some plastic units, which are tested to 10 bar, the CombiBuddy - being

-made of copper - will withstand extraordinarily high pressures.
+made of stainless steel - will withstand extraordinarily high pressures.

 What is limescale?